How To Take Better Photos With Your iPhone Under Bad Light Conditions

 First, you have to turn the LED flash off.
 Doing so, tap the flash icon on top inside the Camera app.
 Then choose Off.

 Then activate the AE/AF Lock.
 Tap and hold your object until you see the notification “AE/AF Lock” on top of the display.
 This means that the focus and exposure will no longer automatically adjusted.

 3. Adjust brightness

-Now move the brightness icon (little sun) up or down to adjust the exposure and achieve optimal results.
+Now move the brightness icon (little sun) up or down to adjust the iPhone camera brightness and achieve optimal results.